opencog/learn/README-Natural.md

    This should result in activity in the cogserver.
 (If running
          Postgres, then the postgres server should be active.)
-         The `observe text` scheme code sends the text for parsing, counts the returned word-pairs, and stores them in the database.
+         The `observe-text` scheme function sends the text for parsing, counts the returned word-pairs, and stores them in the database.